Frustrated Frustration of Arrays with Four-Terminal Nb-Pt-Nb Josephson Junctions

+\textit{Conclusion}.
 We demonstrated an array made with 4TJJs.
-For this we introduced an in-situ fabrication technique for array fabrication.
+For this we introduced an in-situ fabrication technique for arrays.
 A frustration pattern was measured which differs from the expectation for ordinary 2TJJ arrays.
 The difference could be explained by theoretically introducing a checker board lattice with two alternating flux patterns $f$ and $f^\prime$.
 The periodicity of the beating pattern can be connected to the area ratios $A$/$A'$.
 In particular, while dips in the dc resistance can be linked to the sum $f+f^\prime$ being integer, the in general irrational area ratio leads to an irrational repartition of this total flux into the alternating plaquettes.
-This allows for the stabilization of the superconducting BKT phase at irrational fractions of flux penetrating individual plaquettes -- a feature we termed frustrated frustration.
+This allows for the stabilization of the superconducting BKT phase at irrational fractions of flux penetrating individual plaquettes.
 This feature allows us to estimate the spatial expansion of the 4TJJ central weak link region, the result of which is compatible with the junction geometry.
 Overall, the here considered setup opens up a previously unexplored class of array system with alternating flux textures.
-Given that detailed understanding of vortex lattice structures and their dynamics are still an open question for regular lattices with a single flux $f$~\cite{penner_resistivity_2023}, the here introduced alternating $f, f^\prime$ lattice will likely lead to a rich catalogue of open research directions of its own, the full extent of which we could not possibly anticipate at this stage.
-As an example of a practical near-term question, we expect that at lower critical currents it might be perceivable to measure signatures related to rational (instead of integer) values of the sum $f+f^\prime$, leading to substructures within the beating pattern profile.
-Also, non-local (e.g., multi-terminal) transport on such arrays, as well as their Shapiro response, could reveal further information about any nontrivial vortex configuration or motion.\\
+Given that detailed understanding of vortex lattice structures and their dynamics are still an open question for regular lattices with a single flux $f$~\cite{penner_resistivity_2023}, the here introduced alternating $f, f^\prime$ lattice will likely open up a new research direction in its own right (e.g., exploring the impact of capacitive quantum fluctuations on the phase diagram as in Ref.~\cite{fazio_charge_1991}, now including incommensurate vortex features).